We have compiled a list of manufacturers, distributors, product information, reference prices, and rankings for Carbon Furnace.

 Free membership registration

-Carbon furnace <reducing oxygen to the limit, heat treatment at around 3000°C>
+Carbon furnace | Reducing oxygen to the limit for heat treatment at around 3000°C

-The "carbon furnace" we handle solves challenges such as the time-consuming condition setting and the difficulty of reproducing short cycles.
+Our "carbon furnace" addresses challenges such as the time-consuming condition setting and the difficulty of reproducing short cycles.
 By evacuating the air inside the sample in advance, we shorten the replacement time.
-Additionally, we can arrange square trays in parallel with flexible tray configurations, allowing for the evaluation of thickness variation effects.
-We also have test machines available.
-Please feel free to contact us if you need assistance. 【Reasons Why Our Carbon Furnace is Effective (Partially)】 ■ Sintering at Extremely Low Oxygen Partial Pressure - Gradual replacement from vacuum to Ar/N2 - Reduction of residual O2/oxidizing species through the gettering effect of carbon materials ■ Ultra-High Temperature Process - Long-term stable operation at normal use temperatures up to 2800°C, with a maximum of 3000°C - Precise control of grain growth and rearrangement through gradual heating and holding in the 1200-2600°C range *For more details, please feel free to contact us.
+Additionally, we can arrange square trays and other configurations in parallel, allowing for the evaluation of thickness variation effects.
+We also have test units available.
+Please feel free to contact us if you are interested.
+[Reasons Why Our Carbon Furnace is Effective (Partial)] ■ Firing under extremely low oxygen partial pressure - Stepwise replacement from vacuum to Ar/N2 - Reduction of residual O2/oxidizing species through the gettering effect of carbon materials ■ Ultra-high temperature processes - Long-term stable operation at normal use temperatures up to 2800℃, with a maximum of 3000℃ - Precise control of particle growth and rearrangement through gradual heating and holding in the 1200 to 2600℃ range *For more details, please feel free to contact us.

 • Industrial Furnace